City Centre Contemporary Art Trail

 Credit: Image courtesy of the artist.
 Photo: Eimear Coyle.

 Scottish sculptor Kathleen Chambers created a 3D bronze map of Glasgow with people encouraged to touch and explore the city with their hands.
-Topographical Relief Map was designed specifically with a visually impaired audience in mind, with braille used for street names.
+Topographical Relief Map was designed for a visually impaired audience in mind, with braille used for street names.
 The piece was commissioned to celebrate the city’s status as the European City of Culture in 1990.

-Article last updated: August 2022
+Article last updated: March 2024